 As orangutans share 97% of the same DNA as humans, it's easy to pass on respiratory illnesses to them, so you should always keep your distance.
 For safety reasons, stay on the designated paths and visiting areas in the parks, and never eat food around orangutans or offer them any of yours.

 The indigenous people of Kalimantan are known as the Dayak, which encompasses many different tribal groups.
 Community is at the heart of the Dayak way of life and this is evident in the wooden longhouses that the Dayaks traditionally lived in.

-Rising off the ground on wooden poles, an entire community would live under the same roof and these longhouses can still be found throughout the island.
+An entire community would live under the same roof and these longhouses, raised off the ground on wooden poles, can still be found throughout the island.
 The riverside town of Putussibau in West Kalimantan is the best place to travel upriver to spend time in authentic Dayak villages.

 Living in one of the most biodiverse regions in the world, it's no surprise that the Dayak have co-existed in harmony within the rainforest ecosystem.
 These custodians of the forest have a fierce reputation for being headhunters in the past, although thankfully this is one tradition that's no longer upheld.

 Kalimantan is facing major exploitation of its natural resources, due to palm oil and mining.
-In order to do your part to protect the last remaining rainforests, it's important to always choose locally run, ethical tour companies that support the community.
+To do your part to protect the last remaining rainforests, it's important to always choose locally run, ethical tour companies that support the community.

 When venturing into the rainforest there shouldn't be any physical contact or interaction with the wildlife (including the orangutans), so steer clear of any tour operators that offer anything along those lines.